Kopernicus/Kopernicus/README.md

 Kopernicus
 ==============================
-December 31st, 2023
+January 2nd, 2024
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-196:
+New in this latest version release-197:

 1.)
-At some point recently, a bug was introduced that made Kopernicus_Config parameters hard if not impossible to patch with ModuleManager.
-This has been fixed.

-2.)
-As the new planetary option code seems stable after a day of playing with it, we are marking this release as stable.
-Do keep in mind some mods need to be made aware of this new option for it to work with any value other than "Kerbin."
-Scatterer is one such case.
-PRs incoming.
+We have added fallback behavior for proper loading if a planet pack doesn't like the new UseHomeWorld option, or is not updated for it, in particular cbNameLater users (Sorry about that RSS users).

 About
 -----